Mena-Adel20/ANN-for-mnist/README.md

 Construct and train two different architectures of Artificial Neural Network (ANN) for classification, exploring variations in the number of hidden neurons, learning rate,and batch size.

 <li>Compare the outcomes of the first and second experiments, discerning which approach yields the highest accuracy on the validation dataset.</li>
-• Get the confusion matrix of the best model.
+ <li>Get the confusion matrix of the best model.</li>
-• Save the best model, then reload it in a separate file, and use it on the testing data loaded from mnist_test.csv.
+ <li>Save the best model, then reload it in a separate file, and use it on the testing data loaded from mnist_test.csv.</li>